The need for leadership and innovation from urban planners and designers has never been more urgent.

 - Undergraduate Scholarships

 - Named Graduate Fellowships

-Giving to this fund supports high-achieving undergrads and grads who have shown leadership ability and an outstanding record of service in promoting equitable solutions for disadvantaged communities.
+Giving to this fund supports high-achieving undergraduate and graduate students who have shown leadership ability and an outstanding record of service in promoting equitable solutions for disadvantaged communities.
 The fund was proposed and supported by the CED Students of Color (CEDSOC).
 Join them, and us, in this effort to increase scholarships and fellowships for students demonstrating academic interest in topics such as race, gender, and social equity in the built environment.

 Endowed scholarships are created with a gift or pledge of $100,000 and provide $4,000 per year to students of merit and/or with financial need.
 Gifts of less than that amount can be given to existing departmental funds to support deserving students.

 Today, it’s almost a matter of fact that the disciplines of architecture, landscape architecture, and planning are housed together under one academic umbrella.
 But in the mid-20th century, no university in the United States had yet combined the three.
-The idea for such an integration came largely from William Wurster, for whom the College of Environmental Design’s brutalist building is named after.
+The idea for such an integration came largely from William Wurster, for whom CED's brutalist building is named.
 Wurster, who valued the synthesis of knowledge and academic contributions in a way that would help shape the environment at large, saw environmental design as being inseparable from its social, political, economic, and cultural contexts.
-Since its founding in 1959, the College has seen countless environmental design pioneers who embraced the same thinking as William Wurster enter its doors.
+Since its founding in 1959, the college has seen countless environmental design pioneers who embraced the same thinking as William Wurster enter its doors.

 - Faculty Research Fund